priyankam22/DATA-512-Human-Centered-Data-Science/data-512-a2/README.md

 # Analysis of bias in data on Wikipedia

-This analysis is done as part of the assignment A2:Bias in Data for the course DATA 512: Human Centered Data Science.
-I have provided all the documentation and explanation of data and code to enable full reproducibility of this work.
+This analysis is done as part of the assignment A2: Bias in Data for the course DATA 512: Human Centered Data Science.
+I have provided all the documentation and explanation of data and code used for this analysis to enable full reproducibility of this work.

 The purpose of this study is to explore bias in data on Wikipedia by analyzing Wikipedia articles on politicians from different countries.
 We will look at two metrics for this analysis - political coverage on Wikipedia as compared to the population of the country and the proportion of high quality articles.